Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups

 such that $d$ is a topological embedding and $a$ is continuous.
 Using that $X$ is quasi-separated, we can cover each $U_i \cap U_j$ by a finite number of affinoids $V_{i, j, k}$.
 Thus, we get a short exact sequence

 such that $d$ is a topological embedding and $b$ is continuous.
 Every $B_i=\O_X(U_i)$ and $\O_X(V_{i, j, k})$ is complete by construction.
-Therefore, we conclude that $B$ is closed inside a complete Tate ring $\prod_{i=1}^n B_i$.
+Therefore, we conclude that $B$ is closed inside the complete Tate ring $\prod_{i=1}^n B_i$.
 Thus, it is also complete.

 Finally, we show that $A \to B$ is a topological quotient morphism.
-We consider a short exact sequence
+We consider the short exact sequence